nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.pa_level

-  This `int` attribute specifies the nRF24L01's power amplifier level (in dBm).
   Higher levels mean the transmission will cover a longer distance.
 Use this attribute to tweak the nRF24L01 current consumption on projects that don't span large areas.

   A valid input value is: